 Europeans unwittingly consume roughly 60 kilos of soy a year through eating chicken, beef, fish, eggs and dairy products.
 Around 75 to 80 percent of the soy produced worldwide is used by the animal feed industry.

 This “hidden” commodity also comes at a cost that’s as invisible as the product itself.
 The growing demand for meat and dairy worldwide has almost tripled the amount of land used for soybean production since the early 1990s.
 The soybeans produced in Europe in the Danube Region yield only a fraction of the total amount of soy consumed by all Europeans.
 The bulk of production is concentrated in South America, using around 114 million hectares of agricultural land.
 That’s an area the size of France, Germany, Belgium and the Netherlands combined.
-Globally, the soy industry takes up more than 120 million hectares and produces a total of around 350 million tons of beans each year.
+According to a report from the IUCN NL, the Dutch committee of the International Union for the Conservation of Nature, globally, the soy industry takes up more than 120 million hectares and produces a total of around 350 million tons of beans each year.

 Approximately one-third of that yield is earmarked for export, with China as the largest market, importing more than 90 million tons a year.
-Europe purchases between 30 and 35 million tons on an annual basis.
+Europe purchases between 30 and 35 million tons on an annual basis, says the European Soy Monitor report from the IUCN NL.
 The Netherlands is the second-largest single soy importer in the world, accounting for 8 million tons, most of which is processed and further traded abroad.

 Demand for soy is not likely to abate any time soon: global population growth and economic development have spurred a growing appetite for meat – and, in turn, a demand for animal feed.